get freaking excited.

 I always joke that my second job is a meteorologist.

 Partnering with a few high-quality, amazing vendors who can help bring your dream wedding to reality can absolutely elevate your experience and showcase your unique style.
-Hiring vendors isn’t necessarily about turning your day into a big production, but about getting some help so you don’t have to do everything yourself.
+Hiring vendors isn’t necessarily about turning your PNW elopement into a big production, but about getting some help so you don’t have to do everything yourself.

 The most common vendors that couples hire for elopements & intimate weddings are florists, hair & makeup artists, officiants, chefs & caterers, and videographers.